 Not lesser

-in importance to me was the pleasure of organizing the annual Rotary Tennis
+in importance was the pleasure of organizing the annual Rotary Tennis

 Tournament.
 It was always great fun to play in the locally organized tournaments